 The original limited liability right came about to encourage people to invest in overseas trading, where the investors had no control over what happened on those voyages.
 That right was later extended to domestic corporations, and extended and extended and extended to today where anyone can set up an LLC in an hour for any purpose and for $100 filing fee be granted limited liability.

 I’ve wondered why that right is so freely passed out and why the cost of it is so low.
-This symmetric with conspiracy may be a big part of the answer.
+This symmetry with conspiracy may be a big part of the answer.
 People working together can do a lot more good for society than people acting alone, and BECAUSE OF THAT we give everyone who forms a corporation the benefit of the doubt rather than having them try and prove their intent.

 Of course, sometimes they end up doing both, creating a corporate conspiracy.